deviprasad80/hello-world/CliV3.md

   - Usage:
     show processes cpu

-	Note that pipe option can be used using " | head -n" to display only the "n" number of lines.
+	NOTE that pipe option can be used using " | head -n" to display only the "n" number of lines.

 - Example: